rexwangcc/rexwangcc/README.md

 <samp>
 <p>
-- I'm a seasoned engineer proficient in functional programming, large-scale ETL systems (with Clojure, Java and Python), distributed systems (with Go), and Cloud Native techniques (with Bash, Terraform and YAML).
+- I'm a seasoned engineer proficient in Functional Programming, large-scale ETL systems (with Clojure, Java and Python), distributed systems (with Go), and Cloud Native techniques (with Bash, Terraform and YAML).
 </p>

 <p>
-- I do some frontend stuff for fun and for work (with TypeScript and React).
+- I do some frontend stuff for fun and for work (with TypeScript and React, sometimes a bit of TailwindCSS).
 </p>

 <p>
-- I worked on the Human Cell Atlas project(https://www.humancellatlas.org) from the very beginning for couple years, and I'm proud of it.
+- I worked on the <a href="https://www.humancellatlas.org">Human Cell Atlas</a> project from the very beginning for couple years, and I'm proud of it; by the way, that's when I was working at the <a href="https://www.broadinstitute.org/">Broad Institute of MIT and Harvard</a>, one of the best employers in the world.
 </p>

 <p>